What Will be Open in Taipei During Lunar New Year 2025?

 Looking out the 89F windows at Taipei 101 Observatory and mountains and houses, with a neon light outline of Taipei 101 on the wall between windows

-Like most department stores in the city, Taipei 101 Shopping Center (including Taipei 101 Observatory!) will be remain open every day of Chinese New Year.
+Like most department stores in Taipei, Taipei 101 Shopping Center (including Taipei 101 Observatory!) will usually remains open every day of Chinese New Year.

-On New Year’s Eve (February 9), the Taipei 101 Shipping Center hours are usually reduced to 11 AM to 6 PM (instead of the usual 11 AM to 9:30 or 10 PM).
+On New Year’s Eve (Jan 28 in 2025), the Taipei 101 Shipping Center hours are usually reduced to 11 AM to 6 PM (instead of the usual 11 AM to 9:30 PM).
 The Taipei 101 Observatory hours will be reduced to 10 AM to 6 PM (instead of the usual 10 AM to 9 PM).

 On New Year’s Day, both will go back to normal opening hours.

 It’s best to double check, as these times may vary slightly each year.
-Book your observatory tickets here and read my guide to visiting Taipei 101.
+Book your observatory tickets here, read about the thrilling Skyline 460 experience, and read my guide to visiting Taipei 101.

 Chiang Kai-shek Memorial Hall